tproctor560/Final_project/README.md

 The output will be the analysis of the downloaded data from our functions.

 This will include:
-- ```curl -X POST "http://127.0.0.1:5000/data"``` - this will output a message on if the data was stored correctly
+- ```curl -X POST "http://127.0.0.1:5000/plays"``` - this will output a message on if the data was stored correctly

     example code output:
     ```json
     {
-      "message": "HGNC data loaded successfully"
+      "message": "NFL data loaded successfully"
     }
     ```

-- ```curl -X GET "http://127.0.0.1:5000/data"``` - this will ouput the entire dataset that has been stored in redis
+- ```curl -X GET "http://127.0.0.1:5000/plays"``` - this will ouput the entire dataset that has been stored in redis

     example code snippet output:
     ```json